Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Building cluster models

 \section{Building cluster models}

 The construction of a cluster Hamiltonian begins with the choice of cluster type.
 By definition, every spin within a cluster interacts with all other spins in the cluster.
-Beyond this condition, considerable freedom remains in selecting the geometry and size of the clusters, as illustrated in Fig.~\ref{fig:clusterexamples}.
+Beyond this condition, considerable freedom remains in selecting the geometry and size of the clusters.
 Common examples of clusters include triangles, squares, hexagons, octagons, tetrahedra, and octahedra, as illustrated in Fig.~\ref{fig:clusterexamples}.

 To form an extended system, clusters are connected by sharing vertices, edges, or faces.
 Representative two-dimensional and three-dimensional realizations are listed in Tables~\ref{tab: 2d cluster systems} and~\ref{tab: 3d cluster systems}.
 Notably, the dimensionality of the lattice need not coincide with that of the constituent clusters.
 For instance, the hyperkagome lattice (Table~\ref{tab: 3d cluster systems}) is constructed from two-dimensional triangular clusters arranged in a three-dimensional network.